← Back to Blog

 One Sec: Adds friction (breathing pause) but never actually blocks the app.
 You can always tap through after the pause.
 At night, you will.

 SunBreak: Hard blocks apps at bedtime.
 No bypass button, no "just this once."
 Nuclear mode blocks every app category at once.
-During bedtime, you cannot even remove apps from your blocked list.

 Winner for bedtime: SunBreak.
 Hard blocks beat soft friction when willpower is at zero.